lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

 2. On the left pane select `Code and automation` > `Branches`
 3. Set `Branch protection rules` for your desired branch
 4. Enable `Require status checks to pass before merging`
-5. Enable `Require branches to be up to date before merging`
-6. Search for `status checks in the last week for this repository`
+5. Search for `status checks in the last week for this repository`
-7. Select `gitStream.cm` as required check
+6. Select `gitStream.cm` as required check